Skip to main content

 This process is governed by an intricate signaling network, with hormones acting as the primary chemical messengers.
 When this internal communication system functions optimally, your vascular network remains pliable and efficient.
 The lived experience of this efficiency is energy, mental clarity, and physical resilience.

 Hormonal fluctuations, however, introduce a profound shift in this biological terrain.
-Consider estrogen, a key regulator of in both women and men.
+Consider estrogen, a key regulator of vascular health in both women and men.
 It directly supports the production of nitric oxide, a molecule that signals the smooth muscles in artery walls to relax, promoting flexibility and healthy blood flow.

 A decline in estrogen, most notably during the menopausal transition, corresponds with a measurable increase in arterial stiffness.
 This is a physical manifestation of a communication breakdown.
 The clear signal for vasodilation becomes muted, and the arterial walls begin to lose their responsive, elastic quality.
 The body experiences this shift as a gradual loss of its youthful buffer against cardiovascular strain.